 The Province is committed to keeping the public and stakeholders informed during the development of the Nenqay Deni Accord implementation process with opportunities to ask questions and provide feedback.
-The sessions will be open to stakeholders, interested members of the public, First Nations and the media.
+The sessions were open to stakeholders, interested members of the public, First Nations and the media.

 How can my contribution make a difference?